Street Fighter IV: The Ties That Bind

 - My God, What Have I Done?: The look on Ryu's face when he realizes that he could have killed Sakura while under the influence of Satsui No Hado strongly indicates this.

-- Names to Know in Anime: The movie has the same seiyuus from the game.
-Additionally, Miyuki Sawashiro pulls double duty as both Cammy and Eliza Masters.
+- Names to Know in Anime: The movie has the same seiyuus and voice actors from the game.
+Additionally, Miyuki Sawashiro and Caitlin Glass each pull double duty as both Cammy and Eliza Masters.

 - Nothing Is Scarier: The bodies of the dead martial artists Delta Red finds in the Amazon are never shown.
 Considering that they apparently exploded as part of an experiment, that just makes it sound scarier.